 President, Payer+Provider Syndicate; Adjunct of Health Informatics at Northeastern University; Visiting Faculty at the Indian School of Business, USA

-Adam’s research focuses on healthcare quality as it applies to mHealth and high-cost interventions, and specifically on evaluating healthcare interventions intended to improve the quality of care.
+Dr. Powell's research focuses on health care quality as it applies to mhealth and high-cost interventions, and specifically on evaluating health care interventions intended to improve quality of care.
 The interventions he evaluates are both clinical and administrative.
 Other topics that interest him include defining and measuring quality, as well as issues related to payment and managed care and the economic impact of interventions.

-Adam is a healthcare economist, the President of Payer+Provider Syndicate, an adjunct of Health Informatics at Northeastern University, and a member of the visiting faculty at the Indian School of Business.
+Dr. Powell is a health care economist, the President of Payer+Provider Syndicate, an adjunct of Health Informatics at Northeastern University, and a member of the visiting faculty at the Indian School of Business.
 He is also on the Scientific Advisory Board of PsyberGuide.
-Adam is interested in developing systems for evaluating the quality of digital tools for mental health.
+Dr. Powell is interested in developing systems for evaluating the quality of digital tools for mental health.